 Back to yore

 In 2002 the foundation Ons Erfgoed was established that aimed to preserve the last cottage on a fitting location.
-The Gelderse huisje can be admired on the Hoenderdaell Estate and takes visitors back to the days of yore.
+The Gelderse huisje can be admired on Landgoed Hoenderdaell and takes visitors back to the days of yore.